mavine4512/E-Learning_Platform/README.md

 # CourseConnect E-Learning Platform

-CourseConnect is a modern, responsive e-learning platform built with React and TypeScript.
-It provides a user-friendly interface for browsing, filtering, and enrolling in online courses.
+CourseConnect is a modern, responsive e-learning platform built with React Tailwind and TypeScript.
+It provides a user-friendly interface for browsing, filtering, and enrolling for online courses.

 ## Features